 For those not local to our kennel, there are a few options regarding getting the puppy to your area.
 The first method is via an airline, who delivers the puppy to the airport nearest you.
 When you choose the arrival destination, we take care of the rest of the details including the veterinarian visit, booster vaccinations, travel crate and airfare.
 The cost for airline travel depends upon destination and other factors.
 Please note that due to recent changes in airline by-laws concerning pet travel, the time of year and final destination may affect availability and or price of the puppy's travel.

 The second option, which we recommend in most cases, is ground shipping via a USDA certified carrier who brings the puppy to your home.
 This not only bypasses the airport, but the puppy receives wonderful, loving care throughout the trip and receives adequate exercise.
-For ground shipping, the cost is typically $400-$650 and up depending upon length of trip and time of year.
-For those interested in ground shipping, we will be making frequent trips back to the Ohio area, which means we will have the capability of transporting puppies anywhere between Maine, New York, Cape Cod and the surrounding states of Ohio.
+For ground shipping, the cost varies depending upon length of trip and time of year.

 We also offer to meet at the airport if you'd like to fly your new puppy home in the cabin with you.
 This can be a great time to bond with the puppy, and can oftentimes be a little cheaper if booked in advance.
 For reference, we can meet at the Portland Airport (PWM) or Bangor Airport (KGBM).
 There are still fees involved with this method to cover our time, mileage and puppy's needs, but can be tailored to fit your schedule and destination.
 Please contact us with questions!